-- Withdraws before the point when 60% of the hours for the payment period are scheduled to be completed - Received or could have received a disbursement of Title IV Funds (Pell grants or SEOG)
+• Withdraws before the point when 60% of the hours for the payment period are scheduled to be completed.
+A pro-rata schedule is used to determine the amount of Title IV funds the student has earned at the time of withdrawal.

+Received or could have received a disbursement of Title IV Funds (Pell Grants or SEOG)